janosrusiczki/rusiczki.net/_posts/2018-01-25-use-travis-to-build-and-deploy-your-jekyll-site-via-ssh.markdown

       HTMLProofer.check_directory("./_site/", options).run
     end

-I disabled the checking of external links because I have a blog with ancient content which contain links that died a long time ago.
+I disabled the checking of external links because this blog has some ancient content with links that died a long time ago.
 The */feed/* directory is redirected from the vhost config so I set that to be ignored.

-Don't forget to add `rake` and `html-proofer` to your *Gemfile*.
+Try it out by running `rake test`.
+Does it pass?
+Great!
+It doesn't?
+Get editing!

 At this point my *.travis.yml* read: